robertorosero/pyhtonmig/Doc/library/functions.rst

       Because :func:`dir` is supplied primarily as a convenience for use at an interactive prompt, it tries to supply an interesting set of names more than it tries to supply a rigorously or consistently defined set of names, and its detailed behavior may change across releases.
+For example, metaclass attributes are not in the result list when the argument is a class.

 .. function:: divmod(a, b)

-   Take two (non complex) numbers as arguments and return a pair of numbers consisting of their quotient and remainder when using long division.
+   Take two (non complex) numbers as arguments and return a pair of numbers consisting of their quotient and remainder when using integer division.
 With mixed operand types, the rules for binary arithmetic operators apply.
-For plain and long integers, the result is the same as ``(a // b, a % b)``.
+For integers, the result is the same as ``(a // b, a % b)``.
 For floating point numbers the result is ``(q, a % b)``, where *q* is usually ``math.floor(a / b)`` but may be 1 less than that.
 In any case ``q * b + a % b`` is very close to *a*, if ``a % b`` is non-zero it has the same sign as *b*, and ``0 <= abs(a % b)